kinow/kinoshita.eti.br/_posts/2017-04-14-spring-cloud-encrypted-values-and-spring-propertysources.md

 ---
-title: 'Spring Cloud encrypted values and Spring PropertySources'
-author: kinow
+date: 2017-04-14 11:21:03 +1300
+layout: post
 tags:
 - java
 - programming
 - opensource
-category: 'blog'
-time: '11:21:03'
+title: Spring Cloud encrypted values and Spring PropertySources
 ---

 As I could not find any documentation for that, I decided to write it as a note to myself